OGreenwood672/pie-email-update/README.md

 # 🥧 Money Pie Notifier 📈

-A Rust-powered tool that takes your Trading 212 pie and sends you daily email updates with the latest performance, using the Financial Modeling Prep API.
+A Rust-powered tool that takes your Trading 212 pie and sends you daily email updates with the latest performance of the stocks inside that pie, using the Financial Modeling Prep API.

 ## 🚀 Features